CHALLENGING AND REWARDING OPPORTUNITY

 Application Deadline: March 31, 2023

 Salary Range: $90,000 – $110,000 per annum, DOE

 FLSA Status: Exempt

-The National Council of Juvenile and Family Court Judges (NCJFCJ), a national non-profit organization, is seeking applications to fill the position of Director, National Center for Juvenile Justice (NCJJ).
-This position will build on the NCJFCJ’s exceptional 86-year record of improving courts and systems practice and raising awareness of the core issues that impact the lives of many of our nation’s children and families.
+The National Council of Juvenile and Family Court Judges (NCJFCJ), a national non-profit organization headquartered in Reno, NV, is seeking applications to fill the position of Program Director, Behavioral Health to build on the exceptional 86-year record of improving courts and systems practice and raising awareness of the core issues that touch the lives of many of our nation’s children and families.
 As a leader in continuing education opportunities, research, publication development, technical assistance, and policy development in the field of juvenile and family justice, the NCJFCJ is unique in providing practice-based resources to jurisdictions and communities nationwide.
-View the NCJFCJ’s current initiatives at: www.ncjfcj.org/about.
+For an overview of the NCJFCJ’s major initiatives, please go to www.ncjfcj.org/about.

 The key desirable and preferred requirements for this position include:

-- Graduate degree from an accredited university in behavioral or social science or similar relevant areas of study (Ph.D. degree preferred)
+- Advanced degree from an accredited university in behavioral science, public

 - Tailored Letter of Interest

 ~ NCJFCJ is proud to be an Equal Opportunity Employer ~